singhprd/Project-1-Keiths-Music-Shop/README.md

 # Project-1-Keiths-Music-Shop
-An app for a music shop to keep track of inventory.

-This project was my first for CodeClan and was a great way to reinforce the knowlege I have gained over the first four weeks.
+This project was my first for CodeClan and was a great way to reinforce the knowlege I have gained over the first four weeks of the course.

 Keiths Music Shop is a web app for a music shop owner to keep track of his stock.
 It links three databases (artists, albums and stock) to a till which allows the user to sell albums.